vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-step-backwards.md

 tags:
   - money
 ---
-_...gold and economic freedom are inseparable, that the gold standard is an instrument of laissez-faire and that each implies and requires the other._\
+> _...gold and economic freedom are inseparable, that the gold standard is
+> an instrument of laissez-faire and that each implies and requires the other._

-— Alan Greenspan in _Gold and Economic Freedom_ (1966), Chair of the Federal Reserve System, 1987–2006^3
+— Alan Greenspan in _Gold and Economic Freedom_ (1966), Chair of the Federal Reserve System, 1987–2006<sup>3</sup>

 Returning to a gold standard is another option that steps backwards.
 Proponents of gold money are of different minds: some mean a